chepo92/OpenWrt/README.md

 make4.1+ perl python3.6+ rsync subversion unzip which
 ```

+### Docker Build Environment
+You can build openWrt in a docker container, follow instructions in https://github.com/mwarning/docker-openwrt-build-env.

+Note: Clone and use this repo and WB01 branch if your are building for Creality box target

 ### Quickstart

 1. Run `./scripts/feeds update -a` to obtain all the latest package definitions